 Contact information for the local American Red Cross is: American Red Cross, 3619 Evans Avenue, Cheyenne, WY 82001, 307-638-8906.

-First of all make sure you have all your important papers with you - not packed with your household goods.
-Have telephone numbers for your commander, commander's support staff, and sponsor.
-In-Processing Checklist required documentation:
+First of all, make sure you have all your important papers with you, not packed with your household goods, including telephone numbers for your commander, commander's support staff, and sponsor.
+In-Processing checklist required documentation:

 The Salvation Army is serving more people in the USA than ever before.
 More than 30 million people received help from The Salvation Army in 2008, but the magnitude of the mission facing The Salvation Army in communities throughout the United States remains great.
 The Salvation Army mission includes community and fellowship, rebuilding lives, and providing comfort and support.
 Programs include missing persons, recreation, community care ministries, youth camps, disaster relief, adult rehabilitation, combating human trafficking, Christmas charity, and elderly services to name a few.

 Contact information for the local Salvation Army is: The Salvation Army, 601 E. 20th Street, Cheyenne, WY 82001, 307-634-2769.

 No matter how well you've planned, emergencies do happen.
 What should you do in case of emergency while you're traveling?

 The emergency phone number for the base is 911.
 The law enforcement desk is DSN 481-3501 or commercial 307-773-3501.
 All notifications for emergency assistance comes through the first sergeant via the command post and then to the appropriate personnel on-call.
 Command post number is DSN 481-3921 or commercial 307-773-3921.